nats-io/nats-architecture-and-design/adr/ADR-43.md

 The `Nats-Limit-Applied` field is there to support future expansion of this feature.

 This behaviour is off by default unless opted in on the Stream Configuration.

+### Sources and Mirrors

+Sources and Mirrors will always accept and store messages with `Nats-TTL` header present, even if the `AllowMsgTTL` setting is disabled in the Stream settings.

+If the `AllowMsgTTL` setting is enabled then processing continues as outlined in the General Behavior section with messages removed after the TTL.
+With the setting disabled the messages are just stored.

+Sources may set the `LimitsTTL` option and processing of messages with the `Nats-TTL` will place tombstones, but, Mirrors may not enable `LimitsTTL` since it would insert new messages into the Stream it might make it impossible to match sequences from the Mirrored Stream.

 ## Stream Configuration